iqtree/iqtree.github.io/doc/Command-Reference.md

     iqtree -s <alignment> [OPTIONS]

 Assuming that IQ-TREE can be run by simply entering `iqtree`.
-If not, please read the [Quick start guide](Quickstart).
+If not, please change `iqtree` to the actually path to the executable or read the [Quick start guide](Quickstart).

 General options
 ---------------

+General options are mainly intended for specifying input and output files:

 |Option| Usage and meaning |
 |------|-------------------|